• About

 https://www.sidehustlebrewco.com/

-Side Hustle Brew Co. is Lodi’s latest addition to the beer scene and is the labor of love of Riaza winery owner Rick!
-Not only can you get your wine on, you can step right up to the beer bar for some local brew in the same space!
-So far, I’m a fan of all of their IPAs and I can’t wait to see how the journey here progresses.
+Side Hustle Brew Co. is Lodi’s latest addition to the beer scene and is the labor of love of former Riaza winery owner Rick!
+Step right up to the beer bar for some local brew and check out their schedule for rotating food trucks.
+We’re generally fans of all of their IPAs and special releases are constantly being featured here!

 Other Stops to Make in Lodi